 You can confirm your pregnancy, where your period is a day or more overdue, by carrying out a simple home pregnancy test.
 Kits for these tests can be bought at your chemist and the procedure takes only a few minutes.

-If the test indicates you are pregnant, make an appointment to visit your GP or local midwife immediately.
-He or she will give you an Estimated Date of Delivery (EDD).
+If the test indicates you are pregnant, make an appointment to visit your GP or local midwife to start your antenatal care.
+They will give you an Estimated Date of Delivery (EDD).
 The date of delivery is calculated as 40 weeks from the first day of your last period.
 However, this date is only an estimate and many babies are born in the two weeks before or after the EDD (only five percent of babies arrive on their EDD).

 Antenatal Care